gaevoy/gaevoy.github.io/_posts/2019-08-29-mocking-via-interface-delegate-virtual-method.md

 Quite often, I face a dilemma on how to mock a single method.
 It looks like overengineering for nothing, when the method is being moved outside of the class, just to mock it afterward.
 But what alternatives do we have?

-Before answering the question let's consider a specific specific code example.
+Before answering the question let's consider a specific code example.
 We have a model `Customer` and business logic implemented in `ICustomerService` and `CustomerService`.

 ```c#
 public class Customer